aziztitu/AndroidPhotoshopColorPicker/README.md

 * Original HuePicker, OpacityPicker and SatValPicker have memory leaks, which are fixed in this fork's code
 * For the above changes, HuePicker provides the method `setBitmapGenerationFailedListener` which listens for bitmap generation failure; ColorPickerDialog uses this listener to automatically reattempt reloading the bitmap every second while the dialog is still showing
 * Migrated from legacy support library to AndroidX AppCompat v1.1.0, leaving inflation of the correct Button classes to the implementations of this library
+* Changed pressed state of SatValPicker to accent color

 Other internal changes:
-* Library updates: Gradle wrapper 3.3 -> 6.2.1; Gradle build tools 2.2.0 -> 3.6.0; Maven gradle plugin 1.5 -> 2.0; Compile/Target Android SDK level 25 -> 29; Min Android SDK level 11 -> 14; Android build tools 23.0.3 -> 29.0.3
+* Library updates: Gradle wrapper 3.3 -> 6.2.1; Gradle build tools 2.2.0 -> 3.6.1; Maven gradle plugin 1.5 -> 2.0; Compile/Target Android SDK level 25 -> 29; Min Android SDK level 11 -> 14; Android build tools 23.0.3 -> 29.0.3
 * Switched from deprecated `compile` to `api` in build.gradle
-* Fixed spelling mistake "dialog_edit_color_root.xml"
+* Fixed spelling mistake `dialod_edit_color_root.xml`
 * Removed application declaration from manifest to prevent transitive changes
 * Added missing items to .gitignore
 * Standard Android Studio source code formatting
-* Minor refactoring inside onInterceptTouchEvent of ScrollViews
+* Minor refactoring inside `onInterceptTouchEvent` of ScrollViews
-* Removed redundant minSizePx variable from HuePicker and OpacityPicker
+* Removed redundant `minSizePx` variable from HuePicker and OpacityPicker
+* Moved content from mipmap-xxxhdpi folder to mipmap to avoid related crashes
 * Renamed OrientedSeekBar `orientation` attribute to `cp_orientation` to avoid conflicts with `androidx.gridlayout` library

 # Features